 National Bridge Inventory: District of Columbia

-- This is from 10 bridges classified as structurally deficient in 2015.
+- This is down from 8 bridges classified as structurally deficient in 2017.

 - 4 bridges are posted for load, which may restrict the size and weight of vehicles crossing the structure.